 Jessica LaRocca is an environmental toxicologist interested in how exposures to endocrine disruptors during pregnancy can influence development before and after birth.

-As an Environmental Fellow, Jessica will be working with Karin Michels of Harvard Medical School and Harvard School of Public Health to examine the relationship between epigenetic alterations in the placenta and exposure to toxicants during pregnancy.
-Her work will compare epigenetic alterations to genes related to steroidogenesis in the placenta to phenol and phthalate urine levels during pregnancy.
+As an Environmental Fellow, Jessica worked with Karin Michels of Harvard Medical School and Harvard School of Public Health to examine the relationship between epigenetic alterations in the placenta and exposure to toxicants during pregnancy.
+Her work compares epigenetic alterations to genes related to steroidogenesis in the placenta to phenol and phthalate urine levels during pregnancy.